Heterogeneous and multiphase reactions on aerosol particles

 Project Overview: Aerosol particles play a critical role in Earth’s energy budget through the absorption and scattering of radiation, and/or through their ability to form clouds and alter cloud lifetime.
 Heterogeneous and multi-phase reactions alter the climate-relevant properties of aerosol particles and catalyze reaction pathways that are energetically unfavorable in the gas phase (Ravishankara, 2005).
 The chemical composition of aerosol particles dictates the kinetics of heterogeneous and multi-phase reactions.
 At present, the vast majority of the molecular level information on these processes has been determined in laboratory investigations on model aerosol systems.
-This project is a comprehensive investigation into the reactivity of complex, ambient and chamber generated aerosol particles with the intent of determining: 1) how representative laboratory investigations of heterogeneous and multi-phase processes conducted on model, simple systems are of the real atmosphere, 2) the impact of heterogeneous and multi-phase processes on ambient particle optical properties and their ability to nucleate clouds, and 3) the impact of multi-phase reactions on the oxidative capacity of the atmosphere.
-This work focuses on the uptake kinetics and product yields for the reactions of reduced nitrogen compounds (amines and ammonia), dinitrogen pentoxide (N2O5), and hypochlorous acid (HOCl).
-These investigations focus on the controlling role of particle chemical composition, particle mixing state, morphology, and physical phase state.
+At present, we are involved in three projects on heterogenenous and multiphase chemistry that span from laboratory measurements, field investigations, and model parameterizations.
+This work focuses on the uptake kinetics and product yields for the reactions of reduced and oxidized nitrogen compounds (amines and ammonia) and various sulfur containing molecules found in the oxidation of dimethyl sulfide.

 Ryder et al. Role of Organics in Regulating ClNO₂ Production at the Air-Sea Interface.
 JPC-A 2015 Link to the article.